pennlabs/django-rest-live/README.md

 ### Request objects and view keyword arguments
-Django REST Framework makes heavy use of the [`Request`](https://www.django-rest-framework.org/api-guide/requests/) object as a general context throughout the framework -- [permissions](https://www.django-rest-framework.org/api-guide/permissions/) are a good example -- each permission check gets passed the `request` object along with the current `view` in order to verify if a given request has permission to view an object.
+Django REST Framework makes heavy use of the [`Request`](https://www.django-rest-framework.org/api-guide/requests/) object as a general context throughout the framework.
+[permissions](https://www.django-rest-framework.org/api-guide/permissions/) are a good example: each permission check gets passed the `request` object along with the current `view` in order to verify if a given request has permission to view an object.

 However, broadcasts originate from database updates rather than an HTTP request, so `django-rest-live` needs to infer many of these properties which "think" they are coming from HTTP.

-Since `django-rest-live` deals with readonly updates, the `request` object is looks like a `GET` request with no extra parameters. `request.user` and `request.session` are available as expected. `view.action` is `retrieve` when the group-by field is either `pk` or `id`, and `list` otherwise.
+Since `django-rest-live` deals with readonly updates, the `request` object looks like a `GET` request with no extra parameters. `request.user` and `request.session` are available as expected. `view.action` is `retrieve` when the group-by field is either `pk` or `id`, and `list` otherwise.

-One thing that can't be
+Something that can't be
 inferred, however, are [view keyword arguments](https://docs.djangoproject.com/en/3.1/ref/urls/#django.urls.path), normally derived from URL patterns in HTTP requests.
 `django-rest-live` allows you to define view arguments in your subscription request using the `arguments` key: